 For example, millennials are known to research products or services before purchase.
 That research also includes reviews, so social proof is a huge influencer on this audience.
 With this information, you can develop content that answers their question and educates them on their purchasing decisions.

 How is Voice Search Different?

-Voice search queries are fundamentally different from those typed at a desktop computer.
+Voice search queries are fundamentally different from those typed in.
 Most voice searches come from either mobile or smart speakers, and they tend to have significantly different needs and intentions to traditional searchers.

 More complex search queries

 While traditional typed searchers have become simpler over time as users have figured out it’s quicker to type “car rental Houston” rather than “where can I rent a car in Houston?”, the opposite is true of voice search.

 As voice processing algorithms have become more advanced and now understand human speech about as well as another human, users are learning to speak naturally and ask more complex questions.